shirishkarveer/cpp-1-control/README.md

-This challenge is about using a collection (list) of integers and allowing the user
+This project is about using a collection (list) of integers and allowing the user
     to select options from a menu to perform operations on the list.

     Your program should display a menu options to the user as follows: